Applying for a commercial operator's licence

 If you hold a current interstate weed control licence but do not hold the approved accreditation, or only partial accreditation, and you wish to apply for a Queensland commercial operator's licence under mutual recognition, you need to establish whether your current interstate licence is equivalent to a Queensland commercial operator's licence.
 You can check this with the Australian Government's Licence Recognition website.
 Choose 'pest and weed controllers' as the occupation on the site's home page.

 If you determine that your interstate licence is equivalent to the Queensland commercial operator's licence:

-- complete a commercial operator's licence application form (PDF, 664KB) and pay the fee
+- complete the online application for a licence and pay the fee; or

 - provide copies of your interstate licence certified by a JP or Commissioner for Declarations